PeoplesTel: History

 Peoples Telecommunication and Information Services Ltd. (PeoplesTel) (পিপলসটেল) is the successor company of Bangladesh Rural Telecom Authority (BRTA) Pvt Ltd. Established in 1989 BRTA started its operation to provide digital communication in 203 rural Thanas (smallest administrative area of Bangladesh) throughout North, North-East and North-West region of the country.
-The agreement was done between the Bangladesh Government, represented by Bangladesh Telegraph & Telephone Board (BTTB), the Government owned telephone company.
+The agreement was made between the Bangladesh Government, represented by Bangladesh Telegraph & Telephone Board (BTTB), the Government owned telephone company.
 Later in 1993 this agreement was revised and BRTA was provided with the license to operate in 199 Thanas.
 By being the first private telecom operator in Bangladesh, BRTA paved the way for telecom privatisation in Bangladesh.

 Newly formed BTRC divided the country into five operating zones for PSTN operators (North-West, North-East, South-West, South-East and Central).
 In 2003 BRTC decided to provide licenses for 4 out of the five zones, except Central zone.
 PeoplesTel obtained their 4 zonal license in 2004 and then on 17 March 2008 obtained the licence to operate in Central zone after BTRC decided to issue Central zone licenses to a number PSTN operators on 25 June 2007.